 I head to lost and found and file a claim and they said they would call me.
 At this point my brain is a mix of “Can’t Handle this” and “FIX ALL THE THINGS!”
 I spoke with my boss and explained what happened and at this point it was a “Wait and see” thing.

 The next day we went back to the Avenues to speak with the Police officer in the office there.
-One of my co-workers passed on a website for the Kuwait Embassy stating that we need to get a police report from the area it was lost in order to apply for a replacement.
-After checking in with Lost and found once more, and with Office Depot, we went to the Kuwait Police office in the Avenues Mall.
+One of my co-workers passed on a website for the Kuwait Embassy stating that we need to get After checking in with Lost and found once more, and with Office Depot, we went to the Kuwait Police office in the Avenues Mall.
 Where we were instructed that the officer would not be in until 4 pm.

 So we waited.